 The above changes over the years, along with careful management of expenses has allowed the Authority to continue to show positive results.
 In 2013 and 2012, we were able to increase our MSW revenues from outside the county.
-We hope to continue to find other revenue sources which will have a positive impact on our operating results.
+With the completion of Cell 5 we expect find other revenue sources which will have a positive impact on our operating results.

-Fig. 8 On site clay excavation
+Fig. 9 Onsite clay excavation